+Step 1.
+Ready your exhausted cards, if any, by removing an exhaustion token from each of them.
+(Frightened cards are not unfrightened at this time.)

 Step 2.
-Ready your exhausted cards, if any, by removing the exhaustion tokens from them.
-(Frightened cards do not ready at this time.)

-Step 3.
 Collect action tokens.
 The number of action tokens you collect on your turn is determined by the score of the player with the most points, as detailed below:

-If the highest score is You collect this many action tokens
+If the highest score is...
+You collect this many action tokens

 0-1 2

 2-5 3

 6-10 4

 11 or more 5